mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 So always there is one piece of paper with the two aspects, alright?
 That is a very good example.

 You have to use the front of a piece of paper, well, completely.
 But then the back is hidden, but it’s always [present].
-That’s what Dogen Zenji says, “When one side appears, the other side is darkness.”
+That’s what Dōgen Zenji says, “When one side appears, the other side is darkness.”
 That is characteristic of alayavijnana, which will be explained next.

 Okay, any other questions?